 Section 4 – What about my crop sensor?

 The way this works is demonstrated in the diagrams below.
-What you’re effectively doing is zooming in on an image and avoiding the widest parts of the scene.
+What you’re effectively doing is zooming in on an image, avoiding the widest parts of the scene.